opsmop/opsmop/docs/source/advanced.rst

 ========================

 By default, if a resource returns a fatal error, the program will halt at that point.
 What causes an error like this?
-Errors could be a non-zero exit code from the :ref:`shell` module, or any other time a provider might return a failed result that is not a runtime exception.
+Errors could be a non-zero exit code from the :ref:`module_shell`, or any other time a provider might return a failed result that is not a runtime exception.

 The problem is, sometimes return codes are not reliable.
 Other times, return codes are not enough.